luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ### Milestone 5.8: Conversation List for Coordinators

-**Goal:** Coordinators can see all household conversations and coordinator group chat.
+**Goal:** Coordinators can see all foster chats and coordinator group chat.

 **Tasks:**

 1. Update `src/pages/messaging/ConversationsList.tsx`:
-    - Fetch all household conversations in organization
+    - Fetch all foster chats in organization
     - Fetch coordinator group chat
     - Display all conversations in list
-    - Show foster name for household conversations
+    - Show foster name for foster chats
     - Show "Coordinator Chat" for group chat
     - Show last message preview and unread counts
 2. Add filtering/search (optional, can be Phase 8):